tingold/pgdog/docs/docs/features/plugins/rust.md

 Other SQL parsers in the Rust community include [sqlparser](https://docs.rs/sqlparser/latest/sqlparser/) which can parse many dialects, including other databases like MySQL, if you wanted to rewrite MySQL queries to PostgreSQL queries transparently for example.

+## Handling errors

+Since plugins use the C ABI, pgDog is not able to catch panics inside plugins.
+Therefore, if a plugin panics, this will cause an abort and shutdown the pooler.

+The vast majority of the Rust standard library and crates avoid panicking and return errors instead.
+Plugin code must check for error conditions and handle them internally.
+Notably, don't use `unwrap()` on `Option` or `Result` types and handle each case instead.

+!!! note
+    Better error handling is on the roadmap, e.g. by using macros that wrap plugin code into a panic handler.
+That being said, since plugins do expose `extern "C"` functions, this limitation should be explicitely stated to plugin authors.

 ## Learn more

 pgDog plugins are in their infancy and many more features will be added over time.
 For now, the API